Updated October 11, 2023

 While compiling g please keep certain points in mind:-

 - You are an “Analyst,” not an “Auditor.”
 So if the historical data available in the company’s annual report does not compile, don’t panic and sit to tally the financials.
 Just take the financials as they are.

 - You should always refer to the latest annual report for the historical data.
-In other words, if your historical year starts from 2008 till 2012 and you are compiling the data for the year 2011 then you need to pick up the figures from 2011- 2012 annual report which is the latest one and not from 2010-2011.
+In other words, if your historical year starts from 2008 till 2012 and you are compiling the data for the year 2011 then you need to pick up the figures from the 2011- 2012 annual report which is the latest one and not from 2010-2011.
 As the new annual report contains the revised figures.

 - A financial model should always consist of key financial terms like gross profit, EBITDA, EBIT, net profit, etc. If you cannot find these terms in the annual report then you need to prepare in your financial model and record the items accordingly.